List of Marvel Comics characters: M: Mondo in other media

 Mondo appears in Generation X, portrayed by Bumper Robinson.
 This version is American and a student at Xavier's School for Gifted Youngsters.

 Monkey Joe

 Monkey Joe is a fictional squirrel appearing in American comic books published by Marvel Comics.
 The character, created by Steve Ditko and Will Murray, first appeared in Marvel Super-Heroes (vol. 2) #8 (November 1991).

 Monkey Joe was the first squirrel with whom Doreen Green communicated when she was ten years old.
 They became friends after Doreen saved Joe from being chased by a dog, and he encouraged Doreen to use her powers to help people.

-The duo later join the Great Lakes Avengers, during which Monkey Joe is killed by Leather Boy, an ex-GLA member who was expelled for lacking powers.
-After his death, Squirrel Girl found a new squirrel companion named Tippy Toe.
-In addition when Doorman was briefly killed, Monkey Joe can be seen in the afterlife playing cards with Dinah Soar and Grasshopper.
+The duo later join the Great Lakes Avengers, during which Monkey Joe is killed by Leather Boy.
+After his death, Squirrel Girl finds a new squirrel companion named Tippy-Toe.

 Monkey Joe in other media

 Monkey Joe appears in Ultimate Spider-Man.

 Alison Mongrain

-Alison Mongrain is a character appearing in American comic books published by Marvel Comics.

-Alison Mongrain is a recurring character in The Amazing Spider-Man comic books during the latter half of the Clone Saga.
+Alison Mongrain was a recurring character in The Amazing Spider-Man comic books during the latter half of the Clone Saga.
 She served as an agent of Norman Osborn, who had returned to North America to personally finish off Peter Parker and destroy everything he had held dear, which included his unborn child May Parker.
 In the final storyline of the Clone Saga, "Revelations", Mongrain's task was to poison Mary Jane Watson, forcing her into premature labor.

 In the alternate universe of the MC2 Spider-Girl title, Mongrain was tracked down by Peter's first clone Kaine, who rescued May from her grip and returned her to Peter and Mary Jane.
 Having bonded with May whilst keeping her prisoner, Alison returns sometime later with the intent of killing Normie Osborn whose brief tenure as the Green Goblin convince her that he would harm the child that she grew attached to.
 Spider-Girl, having been informed of her intents by Kaine, reassured Mongrain that the child is safe by unmasking herself.